Contents

 • Limited depth of marketplace integrations compared to eCommerce-native platforms

-• Smaller team and ecosystem than larger competitors
+• Smaller team and ecosystem than the larger competitors

 • No native Amazon or eBay SLA management